ElvinYCW/terraform-format-taint/README.md

           "status": "tainted",
           "schema_version": 0,

-(To see the state file, you may use 'cat terraform.tfstate' or 'vim terraform.tfstate' follow by ':q!' if vim is used.)
+(To see the state file, you may use 'cat terraform.tfstate' or 'vim terraform.tfstate' follow by ':q!' if vim is used or any text editor.)

 After we taint the resource, we will run 'terraform apply' and the plan output will show it will add 1 new, change nothing and destroy 1 existing resource as follow:

       Plan: 1 to add, 0 to change, 1 to destroy.

       Do you want to perform these actions?
       Terraform will perform the actions described above.
       Only 'yes' will be accepted to approve.

       Enter a value:

 We will continue the terraform apply execution by passing the value 'yes', and upon completion the result will be: